cagranados/cagranados.github.io/index.md

 ## Welcome
-I am an Assistant Professor of Economics in the School of Economics, Political and Policy Sciences (<a href="https://epps.utdallas.edu/" target="_blank">EPPS</a>) at the <a href="https://utdallas.edu/" target="_blank">University of Texas at Dallas</a> (UTD).
+<font color="black">I am an Assistant Professor of Economics in the School of Economics, Political and Policy Sciences (<a href="https://epps.utdallas.edu/" target="_blank">EPPS</a>) at the <a href="https://utdallas.edu/" target="_blank">University of Texas at Dallas</a> (UTD).
 I obtained a Ph.D. in Economics at the <a href="https://econ.washington.edu" target="_blank">University of Washington</a> (UW) in 2021.
 My main areas of research are <u>International Macroeconomics</u> and <u>International Finance</u>.
 I am also interested in applied econometrics and Macroeconomics.

-My current research explores the international dimension of macroprudential regulations and the best policy implementation setups that can be applied in financially integrated economies.
+My current research explores the international dimension of macroprudential regulations and the best policy implementation setups that can be applied in financially integrated economies.</font>

 <!-- under the supervision of Prof. [Yu-chin Chen](http://faculty.washington.edu/yuchin/wordpress/) and Prof. [Ippei Fujiwara](https://sites.google.com/site/ippeifujiwara/). -->
 <!-- In my current research projects I study how to implement macroprudential policies in emerging economies. -->